vincentchachere/Azure-Network-Protocols/README.md

 <br>
 <br>

-<ins>When you're done typing in all the information</ins>:
+<ins>Within your Networking Tab<ins>:

-*Take a mental note of the Virtual Network (Vnet) the VM creates.*
-*You will need to know this for when you create VM2 in the next step.*
+*Take a mental note of the Virtual Network (Vnet) the VM creates.
+You will need to know this for when you create VM2 in the next step.*

   - The Virtual Network (Vnet) created for this Virtual Machine is: `VM1-vnet`